 Today, the GST Council has already met and deliberated upon important aspects with respect to GST implementation in India.
 In fact, progress has been made in leaps and bounds in moving towards implementation of the new tax regime.

-An important milestone was with respect to regarding sharing of power between the central and state governments for collecting/ appropriating GST.
+An important milestone was the power sharing arrangement between the central and state governments for collecting/appropriating GST.
 Fearing loss of fiscal autonomy and loss of revenue, state governments had been pushing against GST, afraid that they would not be appropriately remunerated.
-However after much ado, consensus was reached amongst various stakeholders at the GST Council meeting regarding administrative control on taxpayers under the GST regime.
-While the broad principles have been agreed, finer details on the jurisdiction issue are yet to emerge.
-This agreement between the various state governments and the central government is a significant milestone towards implementation of the new tax regime.
+However, after much deliberation, consensus was reached amongst various stakeholders at the GST Council meeting regarding administrative control under the new GST regime.
+While the broad principles have been agreed, finer details on the jurisdiction issue are yet to be concluded.
+This agreement between the various state governments and the central government is a significant milestone towards the implementation of the new tax regime.

-As an important second step, the GST Council approved key legislations and allied GST rules and placed the same before the Parliament for ratification.
-Very recently, the Indian Parliament passed the four key GST related bills.
-Thus Central GST, Integrated GST, Union Territory GST and Compensation Cess bills were passed by the Parliament on April 6, 2017.
-With India now at the brink of GST, the next step for the GST Council is to give final approval to the pending rules and regulations
+Further developments were made when the GST Council approved key legislation and allied GST rules to be presented before the Parliament for ratification.
+Very recently, the Indian Parliament passed four key GST related bills.
+Thus Central GST, Integrated GST, Union Territory GST and Compensation Cess bills were all passed by the Parliament on April 6, 2017.
+With India now at the brink of GST being implemented, the next step for the GST Council is to give final approval to the pending rules and regulations.

-Draft rules pertaining to input tax credit, valuation, transition and composition (released in the public domain on April 1, 2017) are thus scheduled to be formalized and approved by the GST Council.
+Draft rules pertaining to input tax credit, valuation, transition and composition (released in the public domain on April 1, 2017) are thus scheduled to be formalised and approved by the GST Council.
 These rules provide fairly comprehensive coverage on key areas, as they deal not only with procedural requirements, but also give insights on substantive aspects.
-These set of final GST laws and rules have given abundant insight to businesses with respect to the preparation required with respect to IT systems, key documentation and process requirements and action steps to be undertaken for embracing GST.
+This set of final GST laws and rules has given abundant insight for businesses with respect to the preparation required with respect to IT systems, key documentation and process requirements and action steps to be undertaken so that they can prepare for the implementation of GST.

 With the imminent introduction of GST, enabling amendments are also required in the current indirect tax legislations, to give effect to the exemplar changes proposed by GST.
 Such amendments are being carried out by amending the current tax related legislations.